mgambrosio/mgambrosio/content/portfolio/work3.md

 5. Barone, E. (2021).
 COVID-19 Exposed the Faults in America’s Elder Care System.
 This Is Our Best Shot to Fix Them.
 Retrieved from https://time.com/6071582/elder-care-after-covid-19/
 6. Dodge, J. (2018).
 The No-Brainer Case for Universal Long-Term Care.
 Retrieved from The No-Brainer Case for Universal Long-Term Care – People's Policy Project (peoplespolicyproject.org)

+NB: This analysis was presented at the Georgia Health Policy Center on 08/12/2021.

+###### Copyright © 2021 Maria Ambrosio

 [1]: /img/DeathrateUS.png